Celebrating Earth Day 365 Days A Year

 This article in National Geographic, written in March 2019, has highlighted the current issues on ocean plastic pollution and what everyone is doing, or not doing, about it.

 More than half of the total plastic sitting on Earth was produced after 2005.
 Currently, disposable plastics account for 40% of what’s already here and is largely to blame for the pollution of our waterways.
 Plastic production is expected to double in the next 20 years.
 As an individual, it’s important to take action.
 If not for you, then for the future generations.
 There are a lot of organizations looking for support in continuing the work they do to prevent a bigger plastic crisis.
 For instance, The Ocean Cleanup is actively removing plastic trash from our oceans.
 They have estimated that with their technology half of the Great Pacific Garbage Patch will be gone in 5 years.

 Be In The Know

 Educate yourself on plastic production and pollution.
+More importantly, check out why reusing and repurposing is better than recycling habits.
 Everyone has a voice and a way to make a difference.
 Whether you vote or contact your local representatives to ensure they’re doing their part for these causes.
 Earthday.org has updates on petitions and campaigns around the world to help our planet.
 The time to stop plastic pollution is now or never.